WPI-AIM/ros_geomagic/README.md

 - Catkinized build system
 - Compatibility with ROS Groovy
 - Uses URDF description of Omni and the robot_state_publisher instead of hardcoded transforms.
+- Improved auto-calibration
-- Streamlined code and organization.
+- Streamlined code / organization / bug fixes.

 To see it in action, simply:
 roslaunch phantom_omni omni.launch